OWNER’S MANUAL

 replacement of the product made after the expiration of the

 warranty period.
-This warranty does not cover: (a) damage or
+This warranty does not cover: (a) damage

 failure caused by or attributable to acts of God, abuse,